rapelista/keenerja/docs/PROJECT_BRIEF.md

-# FLOWN: Enhanced Approval Workflow System
+# KEENERJA: Enhanced Approval Workflow System

-FLOWN is designed to streamline and simplify the approval workflow processes within organizations, making it easier for teams to manage, execute, and track workflows efficiently.
+KEENERJA is designed to streamline and simplify the approval workflow processes within organizations, making it easier for teams to manage, execute, and track workflows efficiently.
 The system focuses on user-centric management, customizable workflows, and flexible approval mechanisms to adapt to various business needs.

 ## Key Features